Café de Olla—Steeped In Resistance: The Story of Café de Olla

 Ortiz, who grew up in East Los Angeles, is one of many Latinos that feel a sense of nostalgia or in her case, pride when it comes to café de olla.
 That may be due to the drink being passed on from generation to generation.
 Or it’s the story behind the drink steeped deep in Mexican history.
 But what many might not know if that women played a central role in the creation of café de olla.

-Origins of café de olla.
+Origins of Café de Olla

-The drink’s origin dates back to the 1800’s during the Mexican Revolution where women made their mark on the frontlines.
+The drink’s origin dates back to the early 1900’s during the Mexican Revolution where women made their mark on the frontlines.
 Those who participated in the war effort were called Adelitas, named after Adela Velarde Pérez, a nurse from Ciudad Juarez.
 She would become a central figure in how women were viewed during the Mexican Revolution due to her role helping injured soldiers.
 Pérez led the way for other women at war to be recognized for the contributions, one of the biggest being café de olla.

 The roles women played during the war wasn’t easy.
 They had to carry soldiers' bags, set up and broke down camps and take care of all the food.
 But it was at these war camps during the Mexican Revolution that café de olla was born.